Two-level systems and growth-induced metastability in hydrogenated amorphous silicon: Introduction

 \section{Introduction}

-The low temperature properties of amorphous materials are dominated by low energy excitations not normally found in crystalline solids~\cite{Zeller1971}.
-These low energy excitations lead to loss in acoustic and dielectric measurements and an excess low T specific heat typically characterized by a linear term~\cite{Pohl1981} but also containing an excess cubic term (above the sound velocity-derived term).
-A puzzling aspect of these low energy excitations is that they occur with roughly the same density in most amorphous solids, thus it has been suggested that they are a universal property of the amorphous state~\cite{Pohl2002}.
-The linear part of the excess low T specific heat is described well by the standard tunneling two-level systems (TLS) model which assumes that there is a finite tunneling probability between neighboring energy minima in the disordered energy landscape~\cite{Anderson1972,Phillips1972,Phillips1973,Phillips1987}.
-It is thought that these minima correspond to single atoms or groups of atoms that can access proximal and energetically similar configurations.
-The cubic term has no derivation in the standard TLS model, but has been described by vibrational models~\cite{Nakhmanson2000}, and shown to correlate with the linear term~\cite{Queen2013}.
+The low temperature properties of amorphous insulating solids are dominated by low energy excitations not normally found in crystalline solids~\cite{Zeller1971}.
+The specific heat, $C_P(T)$, of these solids is dominated by vibrational modes that are well described by the Debye model, which yields a cubic term, $c_DT^3$.
+These low energy excitations lead to an excess low T specific heat typically characterized by a linear term, $c_1T$~\cite{Pohl1981}.
+The linear part of the excess specific heat is described well by the standard tunneling model (STM) for two-level systems (TLS), which assumes that there is a finite tunneling probability between neighboring states in the disordered energy landscape~\cite{Anderson1972,Phillips1972,Phillips1987}.
+It is thought that these states correspond to groups of atoms that tunnel between energetically similar configurations.